Optimising cost vs accuracy of decentralised analytics in fog computing environments: Related work

 A very important body of work deals with distributed learning algorithms that are suitable for being executed in fog scenarios.
 This is the case of the \emph{Federated Learning} Framework initially proposed by \cite{Konecny2015,McMahan2016c}.
 According to this framework, several devices coordinated by a central entity (i.e., a parameter server) and holding some local data, collaboratively train a global model (e.g., an artificial neural network) on the local data.
 During the process, the information exchanged between the device are only models' updates and other related information, but never raw data.
 Federated Learning is an iterative procedure spanning over several communication rounds until convergence is reached.
 Based on this paradigm, several modifications have been proposed concerning (i) new distributed optimisation algorithms~\cite{Wang2018,Amiri2019, Karimireddy2019,Mohri2019} and (ii) privacy-preserving methods for federated learning~\cite{Mao2018,MOTHUKURI2021619}.

 Alternatively, other approaches do not rely on a centralised coordinating server.
 In~\cite{Valerio:2016aa,Valerio:2017ab} authors propose a distributed and decentralised learning approach based on Hypothesis Transfer Learning (HTL).
 Similarly to the Federated Learning framework, authors assume that several devices hold a portion of a dataset to be analysed by some distributed machine learning algorithm.
 The aim of \cite{Valerio:2016aa,Valerio:2017ab} is to provide a learning procedure able to train, in a decentralised way, an accurate model while drastically limiting the network traffic generated by the learning process.
-According to this approach, each device trains a local model (using the local data), which is then shared with the other devices.
-Each device exploits an HTL algorithm to combine the models received by the other devices in order to improve its local model.
-After a number of communication rounds, all the devices have an accurate \emph{global} model which includes the knowledge contained in all the local datasets held by the devices.
-Other decentralised learning mechanisms propose methods based on \emph{gossiping} \cite{Daily2018,Yu2019,Blot2016a}, where the devices exchange the models updates only with their neighbourhood.
-The main focus of these papers is on the convergence properties of these distributed algorithms, taking into account different kinds connectivity, i.e., fixed vs. random, between the devices involved.
+Other decentralised learning mechanisms propose methods based on \emph{gossiping} where the devices exchange the models updates only with their neighbourhood.
+This body of work builds on the initial ideas on asynchronous decentralised optimisation for randomised graphs \cite{Boyd:2006aa,Ram:2009aa} and time varying graphs \cite{Nedic2009}.
+Currently, the main challenges addressed in this part of the literature regard: scalability issues~\cite{Daily2018}, network reliability~\cite{Yu2019}, the reduction of the high communication costs induced by decentralised optimisation algorithms~\cite{Lian:2017aa,koloskova2019decentralized}, the need to cope with time-varying graphs~\cite{Nedic:2014aa,Nedic2015,Nedic:2017aa} and the problem of data heterogeneity among devices~\cite{Karimireddy2019}.
 Another body of work focuses on the coordination/orchestration of the learning process at the edge.
 Specifically, authors of \cite{Dey2018,Li2018} address the problem of offloading the computation needed to train a learning model from mobile devices to some edge/fog/cloud server.
 Authors of \cite{Li2016a} presents an edge solution in which the edge server coordinates the collaboration of several mobile devices that have to train models for object recognition.